mckennapsean/dissertation/content/01-intro.md

 the **data visualization design process** is about the planning, creation, and evaluation of a single data visualization or a multiview, robust visualization system.
-The _data visualization design process_ takes place in a series of **activities** that produce visualization **artifacts**, such as a new visualization encoding.
+The _data visualization design process_ takes place in a series of **activities** that produce visualization **artifacts**, such as a new encoding or interaction.
 These artifacts are produced as a result of **decisions** that are made by a visualization designer, such as guidelines that are established through evaluating a system.
 No previous work exists that connects all three of these aspects and describes the interplay among them for visualization design.
 Moreover, existing visualization design models have not explored pedagogical approaches for teaching the process and these three aspects to visualization design novices.

 Many visualization designers propose models to capture the steps of the design